History of Kombucha - Part 1

 It seems that all the well known stories, are not entirely true.

-And two of them are quite predominant: the 221 B.C. story and the 414 A.D. story.
+And two of those stories are quite predominant: the 221 B.C. story, and the 414 A.D. story.

 But I will get back to them, in a moment.